aflaxman/dp_2020_census/discussion.md

-Accurate counts in small communities are important for emergency preparedness and other routine planning tasks performed by state and local goverment demographers, and this work may help to understand how such work will be affected by the shift to a DP disclosure avoidance system.
+Accurate counts in small communities are important for emergency preparedness and other routine planning tasks performed by state and local government demographers, and this work may help to understand how such work will be affected by the shift to a DP disclosure avoidance system.